Lottery (K Camp song)

 "Lottery", later re-titled as "Lottery (Renegade)" is a song by American rapper K Camp from his third studio album Wayy 2 Kritical (2019).
-It was released as the album's third single on April 1, 2019, by Rare Sound and Interscope Records.
+It was released as the album's third single on April 1, 2019, by Rare Sound and Interscope Record, and later included as a bonus track on Camp's fourth studio album, Kiss Five (2020).
 The song was written by K Camp himself and produced by Reazy Renegade.
 In late 2019, the song went viral online, due to a dance challenge on TikTok, becoming the first sound on the platform to reach 20 million videos.
 K Camp credited choreographer Jalaiah Harmon for creating the dance challenge, after controversy arose due to Harmon not initially getting credit for it.
 The song's two official remixes respectively feature fellow American rappers Quavo and T-Pain.

 Background

 Less than a year after the release of his second studio album Rare Sound, K Camp released his third album Wayy 2 Kritikal in June 2019.
 Prior to the release of the album, "Lottery" was released in April 2019.
 The song was initially sometimes mistakenly referred to as "Lottery (Renegade)" or just "Renegade", due to producer Reazy Renegade's producer tag in the intro of the song and due to the song's accompanying dance, the "Renegade" challenge.
 After the song gained popularity, with views rising from 25 million to 3 billion views and 30 million creates, its title was changed to "Lottery (Renegade)".